dobson980/SimplyWeather/README.md

 Features:<br />
 Long Press to refresh data<br />
-Swipe left to change location<br />
+Swipe right to change location<br />
 Data autorefreshes when app is brought into foreground<br />